raptorbox/raptor/README.md

 We are actively working to structure and expand the documentation!

-To have a start we have an [alpha documentation site](http://raptorbox.github.io/raptor/README.md)
+To have a start we have the [documentation site](http://raptorbox.github.io)

 #### Querying the HTTP API